 Leaflet undersides are yellowish or greyish felted.

 The stem is often stout, with densely arranged patent, declining and curved prickles, numerous short hairs and usually some short-stalked glands.
+The stem may be green or can turn a deep reddish colour in the sun.
+Prickles become red with yellow tips.
 There are shorter prickles (pricklets) on the faces in addition to the long main prickles on the angles.
-Due to the grey-felted leaflets and inconspicuous glands this species can be mistaken for a member of series Rhamnifolii if the pricklets are missed.
-Prickles often stay yellow in colour, though in these photos the middle of each one is starting to turn a reddish-brown colour.
-Likewise, the stem either remains green or starts to take on a reddish tinge, but never turns completely red.
-These two photographs were taken of the same bush, and are probably typical, but the ridges on the stem in the second photo are not usually as pronounced as this.
+Due to the grey-felted leaflets and inconspicuous glands this species can be mistaken for some Rhamnifolii if the pricklets are missed.

 Note the gland-tipped pricklets in this photo: